Your Guide to Subject Choices for QQI Level 6 Health Services Supervisory Management Skills (6M4978)

 👩🏫 Work Experience Module – Group 2 (15 Credits)

 Work experience for upcoming healthcare workers is a practical, hands-on opportunity to apply what they’ve learned in the classroom to real-world healthcare settings.
-This experience helps students develop essential skills like communication, teamwork, professionalism, and an understanding of patient care routines.
-It also gives them a clearer idea of what to expect in their future careers, helps build confidence, and can be a valuable addition to their resume when applying for jobs in the healthcare field.
+This experience helps learners develop essential skills like communication, teamwork, professionalism, and an opportunity to practice newly learnet supervisory skills.
+It also gives learners a clearer idea of what to expect in their future careers, helps build confidence, and can be a valuable addition to their resume when applying for more senior roles in the healthcare field.

 At Forus Training, this module is relevant for various healthcare environments and settings.